-Ant-Man is the latest in the series of mega-popular Marvel Comics big screen adaptations that have so far included Blade (1998), X-Men (2000), Spider-Man (2002), Daredevil (2003), Hulk (2003), The Punisher (2004), Elektra (2005), Fantastic Four (2005), Man-Thing (2005), Ghost Rider (2007), Iron Man (2008), Captain America: The First Avenger (2011), Thor (2011), The Avengers (2012), Guardians of the Galaxy (2014), Deadpool (2016), Doctor Strange (2016), Black Panther (2018), Venom (2018) and various sequels to most of these, as well as the tv series’ Agents of S.H.I.E.L.D.
-(2013– ), Daredevil (2015– ), Agent Carter (2015-6), Jessica Jones (2015– ), Luke Cage (2016-8), The Defenders (2017– ), Inhumans (2017), Iron Fist (2017-8), The Punisher (2017– ) and Runaways (2017– ).
+Ant-Man was another in the series of massively popular Marvel Comics big screen adaptations throughout the 2000s/10s that have so far included Blade (1998), X-Men (2000), Spider-Man (2002), Daredevil (2003), Hulk (2003), The Punisher (2004), Elektra (2005), Fantastic Four (2005), Man-Thing (2005), Ghost Rider (2007), Iron Man (2008), Captain America: The First Avenger (2011), Thor (2011), The Avengers (2012), Guardians of the Galaxy (2014), Deadpool (2016), Doctor Strange (2016), Black Panther (2018), Venom (2018) and various sequels to most of these, as well as the tv series’ Agents of S.H.I.E.L.D.
+(2013– ), Daredevil (2015-8), Agent Carter (2015-6), Jessica Jones (2015– ), Luke Cage (2016-8), The Defenders (2017), Inhumans (2017), Iron Fist (2017-8), The Punisher (2017– ) and Runaways (2017– ).

 Ant-Man is the oddity of the first film in the massive juggernaut of Marvel Comics adaptations to be based on a Marvel superhero who has never actually had his own comic-book.
 This may say something about how popular the Marvel Comics fad has become that they are now having to reach to B-list characters to generate new properties.
 The original Ant-Man was Hank Pym who first appeared in Tales to Astonish #27 (1962) where the character’s origin was fairly much that as recounted in the film.
 What is perhaps less focused on by the film is that Pym’s constant partner was Janet van Dyne who later became his wife and operated as The Wasp and was likewise able to shrink size and sprout a set of wings so that she could fly.
 Ant-Man and The Wasp were founding members of The Avengers in The Avengers #1 in 1963.
-Since then, Hank Pym’s history has been all over the place – he has variously psychologically snapped, turned against The Avengers, beaten up Janet precipitating their divorce in the 1970s and adopted other guises as Giant Man, Goliath and Yellow Jacket (who is incarnated as a separate villain in the film).
+Since then, Hank Pym’s history has been all over the place – he variously psychologically snapped, turned against The Avengers, beat up Janet precipitating their divorce in the 1970s and adopted other guises as Giant Man, Goliath and Yellow Jacket (who is incarnated as a separate villain in the film).
 Pym was also incidentally the creator of Ultron.

 Ant-Man has been touted as a potential film project since the 1980s.
 It gained life during the modern era of Marvel movies under Edgar Wright, the British director of Shaun of the Dead (2004), Hot Fuzz (2007), Scott Pilgrim vs. the World (2010) and The World’s End (2013).
 Wright developed the script with Joe Cornish, the director of Attack the Block (2011) and Wright’s co-writer on Steven Spielberg’s The Adventures of Tintin (2011).
 Wright and Cornish developed several drafts of the script where they decided to focus on Scott Lang mainly because he had a less complicated storyline than Hank Pym.
-Wright spent some time on the project, which has been mentioned as long ago as the time that Shaun of the Dead was in release – it was he who cast Paul Rudd, Michael Douglas and Evangeline Lilly in the roles.
+Wright spent some time on the project, which was being mentioned as long ago as the time that Shaun of the Dead was in release – it was he who cast Paul Rudd, Michael Douglas and Evangeline Lilly in the roles.

 Part of this is the way it is conceived.
 It seems less a superhero film than a caper comedy where the story arc is the redemption of a typical down-and-out character.
 The superheroics come more towards the end but even then they are more big-and-small effects in the vein of The Incredible Shrinking Man (1957), which is clearly referenced in the scene with Paul Rudd shrinks down to sub-atomic size, Honey, I Shrunk the Kids (1989) and tv’s Land of the Giants (1968-70) than the sort of massively scaled superheroic battles you get in the other Marvel films.
-(Part of the reason, you suspect that Ant-Man and DC’s The Atom, who was the original inspiration for Ant-Man, having appeared two decades earlier, have not exactly been A-listers in either company’s superhero pantheon).
+(This is part of the reason one suspects that Ant-Man and DC’s The Atom, who was the original inspiration for Ant-Man, having appeared two decades earlier, have not exactly been A-listers in either company’s superhero pantheon).

 Peyton Reed compensates fairly well.
 Paul Rudd, Michael Douglas and Evangeline Lilly, almost unrecognisable behind an unconvincing black wig, slot together and play off one another well and it is their humour that makes the film.
-The scenes with the training and taming of the ants work reasonably well and the film builds up to a suitably well scaled break-in sequence and climactic showdown with Corey Stoll’s villain.
+The scenes with the training and taming of the ants work reasonably well and the film builds up to a suitably well scaled break-in sequence and a climactic showdown with Corey Stoll’s villain.
 The most amusing of these sequences is the battle that takes place in Abby Ryder Fortson’s bedroom where the fight between Rudd and Stoll on a toy model train track contrasts superheroic feats with either lifting carriages above their head and tossing them around with pullbacks to normal-size showing the trains feebly falling over, or of ants and a Thomas the Tank Engine carriage bursting out of the house expanded to giant size.

 There are all the requisite pieces of fanservice tying up with the rest of the Marvel Universe.
 Anthony Mackie has a substantial part as The Falcon, while Hayley Atwell reprises Peggy Carter and John Slattery the aging Howard Stark that the digitally altered younger Michael Douglas meets in the opening scenes set in 1986.
 There are also various namedrops to The Avengers and Iron Man, as well as to Pym’s past as a S.H.I.E.L.D. operative and one flashback scene with he and The Wasp in action.
-As well as two post-credits sequences – one where Michael Douglas introduces Evangeline Lilly to a redesigned Wasp suit with the implication being that she will put it on; and another as set-up for Captain America: Civil War (2016) featuring Anthony Mackie, Chris Evans and an imprisoned Bucky and cryptically meaningful dialogue about keeping Tony Stark out of it and Mackie stating that he knows who the right person for the job is.
+There are two post-credits sequences – one where Michael Douglas introduces Evangeline Lilly to a redesigned Wasp suit with the implication being that she will put it on; and another as set-up for Captain America: Civil War (2016) featuring Anthony Mackie, Chris Evans and an imprisoned Bucky with cryptically meaningful dialogue about keeping Tony Stark out of it and Mackie stating that he knows who the right person for the job is.